-In closing, we thank industry representatives for their input and expertise.
-They shared best practices, experience and creative ideas to help develop this document and make it a useful and important tool for their peers and professionals across the industry.
-This collective approach will have a lasting impact on our region and its citizens for years to come.

-We remain committed to the difficult work ahead by supporting business adherence to the finalized standards and encouraging the proposed best practices be incorporated across industry standards.
-GLI is committed to being a partner as the Commonwealth of Kentucky and the State of Indiana move to thoughtfully re-open businesses in away that protects public health.
+In closing, we want to sincerely thank you and your respective teams for seeking community, industry and medical expert guidance on framework policies for reopening our regional economy.
+Our collective approach will have a lasting impact on our region and its citizens for years to come.
+We remain committed to the difficult work ahead by supporting business adherence to the finalized standards and encouraging the proposed best practices be incorporated.
+Please consider us a partner as the Commonwealth of Kentucky and the State of Indiana move to thoughtfully re-open businesses in a way that protects public health.